Creating Living Landscapes: The Importance Of Native Plants With Doug Tallamy

 By Ray The Gnome

-A Summary of the Habitat Hero Presentation at the Denver Botanic Garden
+A Summary of the Habitat Hero Presentation given by Doug Tallamy, University of Delaware Professor of Entomology, at the Denver Botanic Garden.

-Specifically, he points out that due to the loss of natural habitats containing a diversity of native plant populations and the extensive planting of non-native trees and woody shrubs in our urban and suburban areas, song bird populations in the US have decreased by 50% and more than 230 species of North American birds are at risk of extinction!
-The expression "canary in a coal mine" is especially apropos in pointing out that in the web of life, when bell weather creatures like song birds are imperiled, we must take notice and do something to correct a dire situation.
-And fortunately, gardeners are in a position to lead the charge.
-Allow me to explain.
+Specifically, due to the loss of natural habitats with diverse native plant populations, and the extensive planting of non-native trees and shrubs in our urban and suburban areas, songbird populations in the US have decreased by 50%, and more than 230 species of North American birds are at risk of extinction!
+When bell-weather creatures like songbirds are imperiled, we must take notice and do something to correct a dire situation.
+Fortunately, gardeners are in a position to lead the charge.

-We as gardeners can take an active role in healing this damage to our environment and restore our precious song bird populations.
-Our job is to learn about the most productive native plants in terms of butterfly and moth preferences in our region and plant them.
-We need to encourage our gardening friends to plant them.
-We need to educate our local landscapers which species to use.
-And insist that landscape designers and landscape architects specify these plants so to generate demand that encourages our nursery industry to diversify their wood plant palette to include them.
-It's a collaborative effort that involves all aspects of the nursery industry, plant sellers and end users (us gardeners).
+We as gardeners can take an active role in healing this damage to our environment, and help restore our precious song bird populations.
+Our job is to learn about the most productive native plants for pollinators and wildlife in our region - and include them in our gardens!
+We need to encourage our gardening friends to plant them too..
+It's a collaborative effort that involves us all.

 Thank you Prof. Tallamy for bringing this to our attention and keep doing the wonderful scientific research that will continue to point us all in the right direction.